 - Under access point policy section, click Edit.

 - Enter the access point policy in the text field below.
-The console automatically shows the Amazon Resource Name (ARN) for the access point, which you can use in the policy or you can edit it to suite your own policy.
+Furthermore, The console automatically shows the Amazon Resource Name (ARN) for the access point, which you can use in the policy or you can edit it to suite your own policy.

 - If you want to delete an access point, its just a matter of selecting the access point and clicking on the Delete button.